nicholaskajoh/star-wars-api/README.md

-# star-wars-api
+# Star Wars API

-Try out this API at deathstar06.herokuapp.com and may the Force be with you!
+Try out this API at http://deathstar06.herokuapp.com and may the Force be with you!